wyona/yanel-contributions/realms/konakart-yanel-realm/README.txt

 in order to enable the database access.
 Refer to the Konakart docs for info.

+Also please make sure to configure within konakartadmin the Birtviewer URLs (see menu item "Configuration Reports").

 Maintenance of KonaKart (decouple Yanel from KonaKart)
 ------------------------------------------------------